Members & Graduates of the Policy Officer Recruitment Programme

 - Why would you recommend someone apply to the Policy Officer Recruitment Programme?

-- Several reasons come to mind.
-For one, the PORP is certainly one of the best entry points into a career in public service.
-Mentorship and support for one’s professional development are central to the programme — the included provision of full-time language training is itself a rare and invaluable opportunity that should not be overlooked if, like me, you are a monolingual candidate.
+- The PORP is certainly one of the best entry points into a career in public service.
+Mentorship and support for one’s professional development are central to the programme.
+Full-time language training is also a rare and invaluable opportunity that should not be overlooked if, like me, you apply as a monolingual candidate.
 A policy officer’s role can also be both challenging and rewarding.
 Even as a new PORP, I felt trusted to manage consequential and interesting files and have seldom found my work to be arbitrary.
 Perhaps most critically: in the Policy Group you actually do get to collaborate with supportive, like-minded colleagues to solve problems and navigate issues that will have a real impact on people in Canada and around the world.

 - What advice would you give to a prospect/new candidate on how to make the most of the PORP?